CHC30121 Certificate III in Early Childhood Education and Care

 The course will be offered in Mixed Mode Delivery

-- Classroom-based Learning (Face to face), where you attends AMES Campus’ with a Teacher/Trainer present
+- Classroom-based Learning (Face to face), where you attend AMES' campus with a Teacher/Trainer present

-- Online Learning, where you studies remotely off campus via zoom, using training materials that are provided online or correspondence by the Teacher/Trainer
+- Online Learning, where you study remotely off campus via MS Teams, using training materials that are provided online or correspondence by the Teacher/Trainer

 - Practical placement where you become familiarised and obtain hands on experience through structured on-the-job practical placement arrangements in the workplace.